By Joanna Davidson Politano

-(Back cover summary from Revell Publishers)
+(Back cover summary from Revell Publisher)

 About the Author

-(Biography from Revell Publishers)
+(Biography from Revell Publisher)

 I was provided a copy of this book from the publisher.
 The opinions expressed are my own.